19th Summer Olympics 1968. History of the Summer Olympics

 Hockey

-Overall success in cross-country skiing accompanied, as expected, the Norwegians.
-Thirty-year-old Toini Gustafson, who was not considered among the favorites, nevertheless managed to win two gold medals in races at distances of 5 km and 10 km.
+Overall success in ski racing accompanied, as expected, by the Norwegians.
+Thirty-year-old Toini Gustafson, who was not considered one of the favorites, nevertheless managed to win two gold medals in races at distances of 5 km and 10 km.
 The Norwegians won four more gold medals in the men's 15 km and 50 km cross-country skiing events, as well as both relays.
-The sensation of the skiing competition was the victory of the Italian Franco Nones at a 30-kilometer distance, who managed to outrun the Norwegian Odd Martinsen, who turned out to be second, by almost a minute.
-It was the first victory of the representative of the southern country in cross-country skiing.
+The sensation of the skiing competition was the victory of the Italian Franco Nones at a 30-kilometer distance, who managed to beat the Norwegian Odd Martinsen, who was second, by almost a minute.
+This was the first victory of a representative of a southern country in cross-country skiing.

 These games became the most numerous at that time.
 More than five and a half thousand athletes from one hundred and twelve countries arrived in the capital of Mexico.

-For the first time, representatives of Barbados, British Honduras, the Virgin Islands, Honduras, Congo (Kinshasa), Kuwait, Libya, Nicaragua, Paraguay, El Salvador, Suriname, Sierra Leone, and the Central African Republic took part in the competition.
+For the first time, representatives from Barbados, British Honduras, the Virgin Islands, Honduras, Congo (Kinshasa), Kuwait, Libya, Nicaragua, Paraguay, El Salvador, Suriname, Sierra Leone, and the Central African Republic took part in the competition.

 Opening of the 1968 Olympics in Mexico City

-One of the strongest athletes in the world, Mexican Norma Enriqueta Basilio Sotelo, ran a lap of honor around the stadium with a torch in her hand, and then climbed 90 steps to the bowl and lit the flame of the 1968 Olympics in Mexico City.
+One of the strongest athletes in the world, Mexican Norma Enriqueta Basilio Sotelo, ran a lap of honor around the stadium with a torch in her hand, and then climbed 90 steps to the cup and lit the flame of the 1968 Olympics in Mexico City.

 USSR national team at the Olympic Games in Mexico City